silnrsi/wstr/src/content/docs/reference/styleguide.md

 - _n_ is an optional counter if you have multiple images on a page
 - _shortname_ can be whatever you want (it-can-even-have-multiple-hyphens) but should be all lowercase

 There should be no spaces.
 Use hyphens, not underscores.
+The optional counter is not required and does not need to relate to any figure numbering.

 If you want to reuse an image on multiple pages within the same topic name it with the topic number of one page and then reference it on another.